Layoff-to-Employment Action Planner (LEAP), Second Edition

 Laid-off workers deal with uncertainty, stress, and immobilization: “What do I do next?
 How will I pay my bills?
 Who will ever hire me?”
 It’s difficult for you and your staff to help the unemployed sort through their worries, let alone guide them in reemployment planning.

 Identified as an innovative best practice for reemployment in research for the U.S. Department of Labor, the best-selling LEAP is the only tool that helps dislocated workers and UI claimants organize the 8 most important issues faced during a layoff.
-In 3 easy steps, workers rank complex job and life problems and get reemployment action steps that address their needs and barriers.
+In 3 easy steps, workers rank complex job and life problems and get reemployment action steps that address their unique needs and barriers.

 LEAP, now available in its Second Edition, is used in Nevada’s Reemployment and Eligibility Assessment (REA) program, which is the most effective REA of the states studied for the U.S. Department of Labor.
+Note: The REA initiative is now called the Reemployment Services and Eligibility Assessment (RESEA) program; its name was changed with the implementation of the Workforce Innovation and Opportunity Act (WIOA).

 - Combines self-assessment, guidance, and planning into a 6-panel foldout format